 - Your calendar or reminder system of choice.

 - Your bank statement(s) or expense reports from your bookkeeper.
 Do not go by memory!
-You need real documentation so nothing gets left out.
+You need real documentation so expenses don’t get left out.

 $tep 1 – Don’t procrastinate, do this now!

-$tep 2 – Take your 3 sheets of paper and label each one at the top as follows: Title sheet 1 as “Keep it or Dump it”.
-Title sheet 2 as “Calculating Your Dump it Numbers”.
-Title sheet 3 as “My Money Now, Plan”
+$tep 2 – Take your 3 sheets of paper (or use the downloaded worksheet) and label each one at the top as follows: Title sheet 1 as “Calculate Your Expenses”.
+Title sheet 2 as “Calculate Your Savings”.
+Title sheet 3 as “My Money My Way”

 Keep it or Dump it?

-On the “Keep it or Dump it” page, write down the names of all your monthly recurring expenses.
-While there will be plenty of monthly costs that you need to keep, mixed in with it all may be monthly fees and expenses you’re no longer benefiting from.
+On the “Calculate Your Expenses” page, put a check mark by expenses you’re keeping and an X by the expenses you’re dumping.
+While there will be monthly costs that you need to keep, mixed in with it all may be monthly fees and expenses you’re no longer benefiting from.

-$tep 4 – Now that you’ve looked over all of your monthly expenses and noted which ones you’re ready to depart with, use the “Calculating Your Dump It Number” sheet to list and calculate your savings.
+$tep 4 – Now that you’ve looked over all of your monthly expenses and noted which ones you’re ready to depart with, use the “Calculating Your Monthly Savings” number sheet to list and calculate your savings.

 Write down each expense you’ve decided you no longer need.
 Beside each one, list what the monthly cost was.
 Then, add up all those monthly expenses into one total.
 Take that total, and times it by 12.
 That is the amount you are now saving every year!
 Cha-ching!